-Once estimated, the thresholds are fixed, so probabilities, i.e., the areas of the five regions under a curve, can vary only if the mean/center of the curve (represented as a triangle in Figure 4) moves to the left or to the right.
-The further to the right a density curve is, the more evaluative the corresponding condition.
-This is because moving a curve to the right increases the area of the rightmost regions, i.e., the probability of getting a 2 or a 1 answer.
-The further to the left a density curve is, the less evaluative the corresponding condition.
-This is because moving a curve to the left a density curve is, the less evaluative the corresponding condition.
-This is because moving a curve to the left a density curve is, the less evaluative the corresponding condition.
-This is because moving a curve to the left a density curve is, the less evaluative the corresponding condition.
-This is because moving a curve to the left increases the area of the leftmost regions, i.e., the probability of getting a -2 or a -1.
+Once estimated, the thresholds are fixed, so probabilities, i.e. the areas of the five regions under a curve, can vary only if the mean/center of the curve (represented as a triangle in Figure 4) moves to the left or to the right.
+The further to the right a density curve is, the more evaluative the corresponding condition is.
+This is because moving a curve to the right increases the area of the rightmost regions, i.e. the probability of getting a 2 or a 1 answer.
+The further to the left a density curve is, the less evaluative the corresponding condition is.
+This is because moving a curve to the left increases the area of the leftmost regions, i.e. the probability of getting a -2 or a -1.

-As listed in the top leftmost plot in Figure 4, the probability of getting an answer of 2 for a positive construction with a positive antonym in the relative adjective condition is very high, namely 89.3%; this is because region 2 (the region to the right of the rightmost threshold) covers most of the area under the continuous (posPo1) curve.
-The dashed (negPo1) curve is slightly displaced to the left because its mean is -0.2, so its corresponding region 2 covers slightly less of the full area - only 85.1% percent.
-Thus, the probability of getting an answer of 2 for the negPo1 condition is 85.1%, which is slightly less than the corresponding probability of 89.3% for the posPo1 condition.
+As listed in the top leftmost plot in Figure 4, the probability of getting an answer of 2 for a positive construction with a positive antonym in the relative adjective condition is very high, namely 89.3%; this is because region 2 (the region to the right of the rightmost threshold) covers most of the area under the continuous (posPol) curve.
+The dashed (negPol) curve is slightly displaced to the left because its mean is -0.2, so its corresponding region 2 covers slightly less of the full area - only 85.1%.
+Thus, the probability of getting an answer of 2 for the negPol condition is 85.1%, which is slightly less than the corresponding probability of 89.3% for the posPol condition.

-Technically speaking, the model whose maximum likelihood estimates (MLEs) are plotted in Figure 4 is a mixed-effects ordinal probit regression model, with fixed effects for adjective class, construction type, adjective polarity and all their 2-way interactions (but not the 3-way interaction between adjective polarity, adjective class and construction type), and intercept random effects for subjects and items.
-Like-lihood ratio tests (LRTs) determined this to be the best model, i.e., the model that strikes the best balance between complexity (number of estimated parameters) and data fit.
-As we already indicated, the MLEs, their standard errors and corresponding p-values (if less than 0.05) are provided in Appendix B.4; these estimates provide support for the generalizations we listed in (27).
+Technically speaking, the model whose maximum likelihood estimates (MLEs) are plotted in Figure 4 is a mixed-effects ordinal probit regression model, with fixed effects for adjective class, construction type, adjective polarity, and all of their two-way interactions (but not the three-way interaction between adjective polarity, adjective class, and construction type), and intercept random effects for subjects and items.
+Likelihood ratio tests (LRTs) determined this to be the best model, i.e. the model that strikes the best balance between complexity (number of estimated parameters) and data fit.
+As we have already indicated, the MLEs, their standard errors and corresponding p-values (if less than 0.05) are provided in Appendix B.4; these estimates provide support for the generalizations we listed in (27).
 The same appendix also provides more details about the LRTs we conducted.
-Finally, to intuitively see how close the model fits the data, we encourage the reader to compare the estimated (model-based) probabilities provided in Figure 4 and the corresponding empirical probabilities listed in Appendix B.3.
+Finally, to intuitively see how closely the model fits the data, we encourage the reader to compare the estimated (model-based) probabilities provided in Figure 4 and the corresponding empirical probabilities listed in Appendix B.3.